 The front presence is considerably bigger, and so is the height presence, provided your house’s ceiling isn’t too high.
 If your media room is an average-sized room with standard height, the odds are that you will be impressed.
 The vocals are clear, and the subwoofer amps the bass just right.

 Apart from supporting Dolby Atmos, the SB36512-F6 also supports other formats like Dolby Digital and DTS.
 However, it doesn’t support DTS:X.

 When it comes to connection, you will find HDMI options with ARC, USB, 3.5mm audio input, Wi-Fi, Bluetooth, and Chromecast.

 If you are looking for a soundbar that can plow through both movies and games, then you can’t go wrong with the Samsung HW-Q70R.
 It has a big and wide soundstage and delivers the immersive experience you’d expect from a Dolby Atmos system.
-It’s also a 3.1.2-channel speaker and has three forward-firing speakers, a pair of upward-firing speakers, and an 8-inch side-firing driver.
-And did we tell you that it also has support for DTS:X and pass-through 4K HDR video?
+It’s also a 3.1.2-channel speaker with three forward-firing speakers, a pair of upward-firing speakers, and an 8-inch side-firing driver.
+Did we tell you that it also has support for DTS:X and pass-through 4K HDR video?

 Users browsing from the United Kingdom can also check out the new Sharp HT-SBW800.

 The Helicopter Effect